Title — Assistant Professor of American Studies and Political Science

 Ph.D., UC Berkeley, 2007

-Elisabeth Anker's research and teaching interests are at the intersection of political theory, critical theory, cultural analysis and media studies.
+Libby Anker's research and teaching interests are at the intersection of political theory, critical theory, cultural analysis and media studies.
 Using both theoretical and cultural material, her work investigates the relationships between power, political knowledge, and cultural products.
-Prof. Anker received her PhD in Political Theory from UC Berkeley, where she also received a Designed Emphasis in Film Studies.
+Prof. Anker received her PhD in Political Theory from UC Berkeley, where she also received a Designated Emphasis in Film Studies.
 She has held research fellowships at Brown University's Pembroke Center for Teaching and Research on Women and UC Berkeley's Charles Travers Fellowship in Ethics and Politics.
 Her research has also been supported by multiple faculty grants from The George Washington University.

 Orgies of Feeling: Melodrama and the Politics of Freedom.
 (Duke University Press, forthcoming 2014)